virtual-labs/exp-induction-motor-numerical-dei/experiment/experiment-name.md

-## To study protection of Induction Motor using numerical relay.
+## Study of Induction Motor Protection Using a Numerical Relay